oskarkk/pvparena/doc/commands/remove.md

 ## Description

-This command does only one thing: Remove the arena.
+This command does only one thing: remove the arena.
+For safety, it asks you to use it two times before the arena is finally removed.

 ## Usage

 Command |  Definition
 ------------- | -------------
-/pa [arena] remove | remove an arena
+/pa [arena] remove</br>/pa [arena] delete| remove an arena

 Example: `/pa test remove` - remove the "test" arena